 Prospective students should note that they may also take on legal practice internships at legal offices, international NGOs, and private corporations with ties to our school.
-By undertaking actual legal practice, you will be able to add on to what you've learned in your course study and nurture the practical abilities of logical thinking, inquiring and devising solutions in legal issues.
+By undertaking actual legal practice, you will be able to add to what you've learned in your course study and nurture the practical abilities of logical thinking, inquiring, and devising solutions to legal issues.

 A part-time coursework structure in consideration of those with occupational commitments

 The faculty is introducing a part-time Master's degree where the maximum number of years taken to complete the degree is lifted.
-This is restricted to applicants who are employed and are hence unable to cope with the intensiveness of full-time course.
-In addition, we provide 6 o'clock lecture slots in the evenings (18:10~) of working days as well as weekend lectures on a provisional basis, targeted to the part-time students.
-We hope to create an environment where prospective students who are holding an occupation will be able to enrol easily.
+This is restricted to applicants who are employed and are hence unable to cope with the intensiveness of full-time courses.
+In addition, we provide sixth-period lecture slots in the evenings (18:10~) of working days as well as weekend lectures on a provisional basis, targeted to the part-time students.
+We hope to create an environment where prospective students who are holding an occupation will be able to enroll easily.

 Our Research Environment

-Prospective students should note that research exchange programs for are offered with the Ewha Woman's University (Seoul) and the Women Developmental Agency of South Korea (national agency).
+Prospective students should note that research exchange programs are offered with the Ewha Womans University (Seoul) and Korean Women's Development Institute (national agency).
 In addition, our graduate research library is equipped with personal desks, computers, and bookshelves.
-It is an environment furnished an archive of scholastic articles in each specialized field allowing you to focus on your research.
+It is an environment furnished with an archive of scholastic articles in each specialized field allowing you to focus on your research.

 Potential Career Paths